Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

 # Manage Adyen settings

-In addition to the settings in the *Payments* module, there are some settings necessary in the Adyen backend to ensure a smooth data transfer.
+In addition to the settings in the *Payments* module, there are some settings necessary in the Adyen&trade; backend to ensure a smooth data transfer.
 It is recommended that you manage the *Payments* settings in parallel, so that you can enter the connection data alternately.
-Note that you can no longer copy the credentials after you have saved the Adyen or Payments settings.
+Note that you can no longer copy the credentials after you have saved the Adyen&trade; or Payments settings.
 For detailed information, see [Configure Adyen connection](./01_ManageAdyenConnection.md#configure-adyen-connection).

-The following procedures contain information on the settings to be configured in the Adyen backend.
+The following procedures contain information on the settings to be configured in the Adyen&trade; backend.
 It shows the standard procedure that was current at the time this documentation was created.
-For the latest detailed descriptions, refer to the Adyen documentation.
+For the latest detailed descriptions, refer to the Adyen&trade; documentation.

 **Additional information**

-Adyen uses TLS certificates that are changed from time to time.
+Adyen&trade; uses TLS certificates that are changed from time to time.
 Actindo only checks if it is a valid certificate in general and does not validate specific certificates.
 So you can ignore this information.
-See also an update example from Adyen: [https://help.adyen.com/updates/tls-certificates-on-adyen-services](https://help.adyen.com/updates/tls-certificates-on-adyen-services).
+See also an update example from Adyen&trade;: [https://help.adyen.com/updates/tls-certificates-on-adyen-services](https://help.adyen.com/updates/tls-certificates-on-adyen-services).

 ## Create Adyen webhook

-Create a webhook to receive payment notifications from Adyen to the *Payments* module such as authorizations and cancellations.
-For detailed information, see [https://docs.adyen.com/development-resources/webhooks/](https://docs.adyen.com/development-resources/webhooks/) in the Adyen documentation.
+Create a webhook to receive payment notifications from Adyen&trade; to the *Payments* module such as authorizations and cancellations.
+For detailed information, see [https://docs.adyen.com/development-resources/webhooks/](https://docs.adyen.com/development-resources/webhooks/) in the Adyen&trade; documentation.
 It includes a video that may also be helpful.

 #### Prerequisites

-- You have a valid user account in Adyen.
+- You have a valid user account in Adyen&trade;.
-- You are assigned to the **Merchant technical integrator** role in Adyen.
+- You are assigned to the **Merchant technical integrator** role in Adyen&trade;.
 - You are logged in to your Actindo instance under *Payments > Settings > Select connection > Credentials tab*